Posted on June 02 2017

-Our newest product has arrived at Mini Maison, with a bit of a fanfare!
+Our newest products have arrived at Mini Maison, with a bit of a fanfare!
 The response from you guys, our customers, has been PHENOMENAL, I think because products like this - great design, great concept and one that kids can really embrace - don't come around very often.

 Our house bed is based around the principals of the Montessori style of early years teaching, and I've put this blog post together to help you understand the thought process behind it and why it's such a pivotal piece of furniture in the design of a child's bedroom.